Contact us at:

 The Poppy Waterfall has been made by tying poppies on to a large camouflage net and supporting this from the underside of the high trefoil window.

 St Stephen’s Church has three War Memorials; the wooden screen in the SE corner of the Church and the crucifix outside, both dedicated to WW1 victims.
 The third, the St Stephen Statue on the column, dedicated to WW2 victims.

 Huge thanks go to everyone involved with both knitting and construction and we hope it is a fitting tribute to all who never came home and those whose lives were forever changed by their war experiences.

-Over 300 people attended the service last Sunday and the Poppy Waterfall was much admired and felt it helped to remember the fallen.
+Over 300 people attended the service on Remembrance Sunday and the Poppy Waterfall was much admired and felt it helped to remember the fallen.

 For the Fallen

 “They shall grow not old, as we that are left grow old.

 Age shall not weary them, nor the years condemn.